openmc-dev/openmc/docs/source/methods/geometry.rst

 what cell is it currently in.
 This is done in the following manner in OpenMC.
 With the possibility of multiple levels of coordinates, we must perform a recursive search for the cell.
-First, we start in the highest (most global) universe which we call the base universe and do a loop over each cell within that universe.
+First, we start in the highest (most global) universe, which we call the base universe, and loop over each cell within that universe.
 For each cell, we check whether the specified point is inside the cell using the algorithm described in :ref:`cell-contains`.
 If the cell is filled with a normal material, the search is done and we have identified the